Tencent/FeatherCNN/README.md

 size_t data_size = 0;
 forward_net.GetBlobDataSize(&data_size, BLOB_NAME);
 ```

+tips: The `GPU_CL` implementation does not contain softmax layer.
+Please remove softmax layer from caffe prototxt if you are using GPU.
+User should compute softmax manuanlly with the output of network.

 ## Performance Benchmarks
 We have tested FeatherCNN on a bunch of devices, see [**this page**](https://github.com/Tencent/FeatherCNN/wikis/Benchmarks) for details.